Graduate Study at Duke

 We admit a small number of carefully selected applicants each year, and our policy promotes close contact between faculty and graduate students.
 Each student designs a plan of study with the supervision of his/her adviser(s).
 The plan of study enables each student to develop particular interests, to acquire general competence through exposure to classic paradigms and current trends within the field, and to meet departmental and university requirements.

 Our program is unique in that it does not culminate in written or oral exams.
 During their three years in residence prior to fieldwork, each student instead develops a portfolio, based on the three broad fields of interest she or he has developed in coordination with her adviser.
 The completed portfolio contains research papers, short essays, book reviews, annotated reading lists, course syllabi, an intellectual statement of interest, and a dissertation prospectus; all of these materials are developed in consultation with the student’s faculty advisers over the course of their first three years.
-This system gives students preparation in the basic skills and literacies required of a professional anthropologist and also ensure sustained intellectual engagement between students and faculty in the course of study, as opposed to mad crashing for nerve-wracking exams at the end of the third year.
+This system gives students preparation in the basic skills and literacies required of a professional anthropologist and also ensures sustained intellectual engagement between students and faculty in the course of study, as opposed to mad crashing for nerve-wracking exams at the end of the third year.
 There is a comprehensive exam in anthropological and social theory at the end of the first year, based on the two-sequence theories course all students must stake.
 But once this is completed, the student’s work centers around working towards the completion of the portfolio, culminating with a portfolio workshop with all members of the student’s committee at the end of the third year.

 Admission to the program does not necessarily depend on an undergraduate major in anthropology, and many of our students received their degrees in other fields.
 However, students are expected to have taken course work in anthropology and related subjects or at the very least to be familiar with some of the questions and debates that currently animate the discipline.

 The Program leading to the PhD does not require a master's thesis or an Anthropology undergraduate degree.